MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 ### Demo Part 1: Explore Cloud discovery

-1. Open Microsoft Edge.
-In the address bar, enter **admin.microsoft.com**.
-You should already be signed in as the admin.
-If not, sign in with your admin credentials.
+1. In the address bar, enter **admin.microsoft.com** to access the Microsoft 365 admin center.

+1. Sign in with your admin credentials.
+    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. Enter the admin password that should be provided by your lab hosting provider.
+Select **Sign in**.
+    1. When prompted to stay signed- in, select **Yes**.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.
-Speak to the point that the different Microsoft 365 admin centers can be accessed from here.

 1. Under Admin centers, select **Security**.
 A new browser page opens to the welcome page of the Microsoft 365 Defender portal.